NYPL/discovery-sandbox/README.md

 Visit `localhost:3001` to see the UI locally.

+### Note: Legacy Development Mode

+If you choose to keep you environment file with each variable as `export set [key]=[value]` you must start the application with `source .env; npm run start` This approach to setting environment variables is specific to all Nix Operating Systems.

 ### API Responses

 There is a sample of the API responses that we receive from Platform in `sampleApiResponseStructure.json`.
 It is abbreviated but shows how we receive filters and search results.
 This is the response from the api endpoint, which the app sends requests to